CSchubert/project-notebook/November 9.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+I spent one and a half hours on the critique for Nick, one hour in a team meeting to discuss our newly merged team project with Nick, and about an hour on the project-notebook.
+I also spent a few hours this week thinking about ideas for the syntax of our language as well as creating organizational documents for the team with google documents.
+We split up the work into three parts this week - working on the IR, looking into using sublime plug-ins, and drafting ideas for the syntax of the language.

 ## Post-critique summary
 The critique focused on the design portion of our language.
 Nick (who